Welcome to the Ontario Breeding Bird Atlas

-Atlas-3 is a partnership between the same five organizations as Atlas-2: Birds Canada, Canadian Wildlife Service (Environment and Climate Change Canada), Ministry of Natural Resources and Forestry – Government of Ontario, Ontario Field Ornithologists (OFO), and Ontario Nature.
+Atlas-3 is a partnership between the same five organizations as Atlas-2: Birds Canada, Canadian Wildlife Service (Environment and Climate Change Canada), Ministry of Northern Development, Mines, Natural Resources and Forestry – Government of Ontario, Ontario Field Ornithologists (OFO), and Ontario Nature.

 Volunteers are central to the success of the Atlas.
 This enormous project is achievable only through the mass participation of the province’s birders.
 It shows what the birding community can accomplish when we work together with a single purpose.

 Atlas-3 will be a grand adventure for the province’s birders who make it possible!
 We cannot do it without your help.